Frequently Asked Questions

 How much walking will I do on a tour?

 There is considerable walking during the tour beginning with a 1/4 mile walk from the visitor center to the house.
-While in the house, there are numerous staircases and once the tour begins there is no place to sit do that find the tour too strenuous may view a video about the house at the Visitor Center.
+While in the house, there are numerous staircases and once the tour begins there is no place to sit down.
+Those that find the tour too strenuous may view a video about the house at the Visitor Center.
 To learn more about accessibility at Fallingwater, please review the following guidelines.

 When do the rhododendron bloom?